SFDO-Tooling/CumulusCI/docs/robot_tutorial.md

 ```

 This will import the page object definitions into the test case, but the
-keywords won\'t be available until the page object is loaded.
+keywords won't be available until the page object is loaded.
 Page
 objects are loaded automatically when you call `Go to page`, or you can
 explicitly load them with `Load page object`.
 In both cases, the first
 argument is the page type (eg: [Listing]{.title-ref},